BabylonJS/OldDocumentationSite/content/resources/Manual/Normals.md

 ![Normals](/img/how_to/Mesh/box4.jpg)

-NOTE each of the triples in the normals array is often referred to as a normal even though they are not strictly speaking the mathematical normal.
+**NOTE:** each of the triples in the normals array is referred to as a normal even though they are not strictly speaking the mathematical normal of the facet they belong to.
+They could however be the mathematical normal of the intended surface of the shape at that position.

 Besides minimising the number of vertices needed there are other advantages as will be seen when creating a sphere.